eulerianKnight/mlops_session/Notes/1_fundamentals_of_data_engineering.md

   - Data Platform
 - Data Warehouse
   - A Data warehouse is a "subject-oriented, non-volatile, integrated, time-variant collection of data in support of management's decision."
+  - It's a centralized repository optimized for analysis where data from different sources is stored in a structured format.
   - Goal: Separate Analytical and Transactional workloads.
+  - Designed for complex queries and analysis.
+  - Typically, uses a Star or Snowflake Schema. https://en.wikipedia.org/wiki/Star_schema, https://en.wikipedia.org/wiki/Snowflake_schema
   - Extremely common in organizations of all sizes.
   - Components of Data Warehouse:
     - Operational Source System
     - ETL: Extract, transform, and Load
     - Data mart
     - Data Warehouse
+  - Examples:
+    - Amazon Redshift
+    - Google BigQuery
+    - Microsoft Azure SQL Data Warehouse.
+- Data Lake
+  - A Storage Repository that holds vast amounts of raw data in its native format, including structured, semi-structured, and unstructured data.
+  - Can storage large volumes of raw data without predefined schema.
+  - Data is loaded as-is, no need for preprocessing.
+  - Supports batch, real-time, and stream processing.
+  - Can be queried for data transformation or exploration purposes.
+  - Examples:
+    - Amazon S3(Simple Storage Service) when used as data lake.
+    - Azure Data Lake Storage.
+    - Hadoop Distributed File System.
+- Comparison:
+  - Schema:
+    - Data Warehouse: Schema-on-write.
+ETL
+    - Data Lake: Schema-on-read.
+ELT
+  - Data Types:
+    - Data Warehouse: Primary Structured Data
+    - Data Lake: Both Structured and Unstructured Data
+  - Agility:
+    - Data Warehouse: Less Agile due to predefined schema.
+    - Data Lake: More Agile as it accepts raw data without predefined schema.
+  - Processing:
+    - Data Warehouse: ETL
+    - Data Lake: ELT
+  - Cost:
+    - Data Warehouse: Typically more expensive because of optimizations for complex queries.
+    - Data Lake: Cost-effective storage solutions.
+  - Usage:
+    - Data warehouse:
+      - You have unstructured data sources and require fast and complex queries.
+      - Data ingestion from a different source is essential.
+      - Business Intelligence and Analytics are primary use case.
+    - Data Lake:
+      - You have a mix of structured, semi-structured o unstructured data.
+      - You need a scalable and cost-effective solution to store massive amounts of data.
+      - Future needs of data are uncertain, more flexibility is required.
+      - Advanced analytics, ML or data discovery.
+- Data Lakehouse
+  - Hybrid data architecture that combines the best features of data warehouses for performance, reliability and capability while maintaining flexibility, scale and low-cost storage of data lakes.
+  - Supports both Structured, Unstructured Data.
+  - Allows for schema-on-write and schema-on-read.
+  - Typically built on top of cloud or distributed architectures.
+  - Benefits from technologies like Delta Lake, which brings ACID transactions to big data.
+  - Examples:
+    - AWS Lake Formation (with S3 and Redshift Spectrum)
+    - Delta Lake: Open-Source storage layer on top of Apache Spark.
+    - Databricks Lakehouse Platform.
+    - Azure Synapse Analytics.

 ![img_8.png](../files/data_engineering/img_8.png)